 Pasco is a larger medium-sized city located in the state of Washington.
 With a population of 69,451 people and 11 constituent neighborhoods, Pasco is the 16th largest community in Washington.
 Pasco has seen a significant amount of newer housing growth in recent years.
 Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Pasco, where the median household income is $55,319.00.

 When you are in Pasco, you'll notice that it is more blue-collar than most other communities in America.
-39.87% of Pasco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Pasco is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pasco who work in farm management occupations (13.28%), office and administrative support (10.62%), and sales jobs (8.26%).
+39.57% of Pasco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Pasco is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Pasco who work in farm management occupations (12.06%), office and administrative support (10.72%), and sales jobs (7.81%).

 Pasco is an extremely ethnically-diverse city.
 The people who call Pasco home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Pasco residents report their race to be White, followed by Black or African-American.
-Pasco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 55.54% of the city’s residents.
-Important ancestries of people in Pasco include Irish, English, French , and Norwegian.
+People of Hispanic or Latino origin are the most prevalent group in Pasco, accounting for 55.42% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Pasco residents report their race to be White, followed by Asian.
+Important ancestries of people in Pasco include Irish, English, Norwegian, and French .

-The most common language spoken in Pasco is Spanish.
-Other important languages spoken here include English and Russian.
+The most common language spoken in Pasco is English.
+Other important languages spoken here include Spanish and Vietnamese.